Zhongli0401/korepi-tools/README.md

 ![example](https://github.com/Zhongli0401/korepi-tools/blob/miku_bat/img/korepi.PNG)

  ### 1.Download the new version and open it once
   It will prompt that the key file is not found and automatically copy the HWID, then close the korepi
+  - save the hwid we will need that later

   #### set host file found in C:\Windows\System32\drivers\etc
                     127.0.0.1 ghp.535888.xyz